 Tin Can Hill is a natural area located in the Central Residential designation.
 A portion of Tin Can Hill is used for a water treatment plant as identified on the Public Amenities Map.
 However, it is also a popular spot for passive recreation activities.
 Although not a formal greenspace, Tin Can Hill is a valuable and well used recreation destination.
-Future development of the area, that is compatible with the central residential designation, will respect this use of the space and large portions of Tin Can Hill will be retained to support the on-going recreational use of the area.
+Future development of the area will respect this use of the space and large portions of Tin Can Hill will be retained to support the on-going recreational use of the area.

-Planning and Development Objectives Policies 1.
+Plannir ng and Development Objectives Policies 1.
 To improve walking and cycling connections for all ages and abilities within the area and to the City core and other adjacent land use designated areas.
 1-a.
 Improvements will be made to intersection safety, sidewalks, cycling paths, and trail networks.
 2. To enhance open spaces to support community events, traditional activities, and passive recreation.
 2-a.
-Existing open spaces or natural areas such as the Toboggan Hill, Sir John Rock and parts of Tin Can Hill and the Tin Can Hill Shoreline will be preserved.
-2-b.
-Natural areas that are difficult to development because of steep slopes, environmental setbacks will remain as open spaces.

-Planning and Development Objectives Policies 2-c.
 Investment in open spaces will be made as the area continues to densify.
-To intensify land use through higher density development, starting in the areas that are adjacent to the city core and moving outwards.
+3. To intensify land use through higher density development, starting in the areas that are adjacent to the city core and moving outwards.
 High density development adjacent to the City core stepping down to medium density.
 3-a.
 Zoning will be revised to allow for higher density re-development close to the City Core stepping down to medium density zoning further from the City Core.
-To encourage higher density residential development.
+4. To encourage higher density residential development.
 4-a.
 Off-street parking minimums will be reduced.
-4-b.
-Walking and cycling connections will be improved to support active modes of transportation.
-To encourage a variety of housing options.
+5. To encourage a variety of housing options.
 5-a.
-Alternative dwelling types that support higher density may occur in the area, but development must have enough space to accommodate living area, parking setbacks and outdoor amenity space.
-To increase mixed land uses that are compact and compliment land uses in the City Core.
+Alternative dwelling types that support higher density may occur in the area, but development must have enough space to

+Plannin g and Development Objectives Policies accommodate living area, parking setbacks and outdoor amenity space.
+6. To increase mixed land uses that are compact and compliment land uses in the City Core.
 6-a.
 Accessory uses will be permitted such as home based businesses.
 Other permitted uses will include day cares and convenience stores that promote complete communities and reduce the need to use private motor vehicles to access services.
-To promote urban agriculture activities that do not conflict with residential uses such as raised garden beds, small chicken coops, and domestic beehives.
+7. To promote urban agriculture activities that do not conflict with residential uses such as raised garden beds, small chicken coops, and domestic beehives.
 7-a.
 Small-scale urban agricultural activities will be permitted but must be accessory to residential uses and will not negatively impact the residential character of the neighbourhood.
-To maintain Tin Can Hill, or significant portions, for passive recreation activities.
+8. To maintain Tin Can Hill, or significant portions, for passive recreation activities.
 8-a.
-Any future development of Tin Can Hill will maintain space for passive recreation opportunities and maintain appropriate natural buffers between trails and development.
-To consider limited development on portions of Tin Can Hill.
+Any future development of Tin Can Hill will maintain space for passive recreation opportunities.
+9. To consider limited development on portions of Tin Can Hill.
 9-a.
 Development of Tin Can Hill must be designed and developed to minimize the disturbance to the natural environment, significant heritage features, and recreational areas of Tin Can Hill.
 10. To improve walking and cycling connections to Tin Can Hill from other parts of the neighbourhood to make it more accessible to a greater variety of transportation modes.
 10-a.
 Gaps in walking and cycling paths to Tin Can Hill will be identified and improved.